The BraYniacs

 Gabriele Sansevero

-Neuroscience Institute – National Research Council of Italy, Pisa (Italy) • Gabriele Sansevero is a senior post-doc at the Neuroscience Institute of the CNR (Pisa).
-He obtained a Bachelor Degree in Ecological and Biodiversity Sciences and a Master Degree in Applied Biology from the University of Pisa and a PhD in Neuroscience from Florence University.
-He is interested in studying the impact of lifestyle on different neurodevelopmental disorders.
-At the moment, with the support of Fondazione Umberto Veronesi, his research is focused on the role of diet and physical activity on neuronal plasticity.
+Neuroscience Institute – National Research Council of Italy, Pisa (Italy) • Gabriele Sansevero is a fixed-term researcher at the Neuroscience Institute of the CNR (Pisa).
+He obtained a Bachelor’s Degree in Ecological and Biodiversity Sciences and a Master’s Degree in Applied Biology from the University of Pisa and a PhD in Neuroscience from Florence University.
+He is interested in studying the impact of lifestyle on different neurodevelopmental disorders by combining electrophysiological recordings and behavioural studies.